TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 9/2 Corinthians 9.2.md

 ---

-for I know your readiness, of which I glory on your behalf to them of Macedonia, that Achaia hath been prepared for a year past; and your zeal hath stirred up very many of them.
+for I know your readiness, of which I boast on your behalf to them of Macedonia, that Achaia has been prepared for a year past.
+Your zeal has stirred up very many of them.